ianwald4014/Optimization-of-Flight-Routes/README.md

 2. **Generate Flight Data**: Use the `flight_generator` to create the flight routes and save them to `flights.txt`.

-3. **Run the Visualization**: Execute `airport_sim.py` to generate and visualize the flight paths on the map.
+3. **Optional: Run the Visualization**: Execute `airport_sim.py` to generate and visualize the flight paths on the map.

+4. Optimize the Flight Routes: Once the flights have been generated in `flights.txt`, run `flight_sorting_optimization.py` and saves the first optimization into `sorted_flights.txt`.

+5. **Optional: Run the Visualization**: Adjust the Lines 99-100 of `airport_sim.py` to generate `sorted_flights.txt` and visualize the flight paths on the map.

-4. **Optimization**: The optimization program is currently a work in progress and will be updated to include functionality for route optimization.
+6. The second optimization program is currently a work in progress and will be updated to include functionality for route optimization.